-To design brake-by-wire actuators that ensure impeccable comfort and fulfill the driver’s request under various driving conditions, Brembo uses Simcenter Amesim™ software from product lifecycle management (PLM) specialist Siemens PLM Software.
+To design brake-by-wire actuators that ensure impeccable comfort and fulfill the driver’s request under various driving conditions, Brembo uses Simcenter Amesim™ software from product lifecycle management (PLM) specialist Siemens Digital Industries Software.

 In the preliminary design phase supported with Brembo’s in-house tool, engineers first determine the actuator power, taking into account the desired response time and the constraints related to the dimensions and caliper stiffness.
 Then the engineers use Simcenter Amesim to go into details and specify actuator components, such as an electric motor, power electronics, mechanical parts, sensors and electronic control unit (ECU) control strategies.
 With Simcenter Amesim, they study dynamic responses, motor heating and battery current consumption of electrohydraulic and electromechanical actuators, taking into account the road mission profiles.

 In order to check the robustness of the design at early development stages, Brembo specialists use the design exploration tool of Simcenter Amesim for statistical analysis to study the variation of actuator component parameters that may occur in the production process.